 To Trade Show or Not to Trade Show by Four Corners Art Collective

-It’s an honor to welcome Four Corners Art Collective to the blog for this three-part guest post series on the workings of their collective, from its formation to their experiences at trade shows like Surtex and Premiere Vision.
+It’s an honor to welcome Four Corners Art Collective to the blog for this three-part guest post series on the workings of their collective, from its formation to their experiences at surface pattern design trade shows like Surtex and Premiere Vision.
 Read part one HERE.

-One of the key reasons we decided to form our art collective, Four Corners, was so we could share the risk and costs of exhibiting at trade shows.
-Once we’d chosen our name, designed our logo and launched our website, we turned our attention to the big question: which trade shows?
+One of the key reasons we decided to form our art collective, Four Corners, was so we could share the risk and costs of exhibiting at surface pattern design trade shows.
+Once we’d chosen our name, designed our logo and launched our website, we turned our attention to the big question: which surface pattern design trade shows?

 In September 2015, we had a Skype call to discuss whether we would exhibit at Surtex in 2016.
 It’s a big expense and the timing wasn’t right for everyone but Beth, Emma, Kevin and Jocelyn decided to go for it.
 As it turned out, all seven of us ended up exhibiting at a major trade show this year.